Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Acceleration methods of fixed point iterations

-In Step 3(c) of the algorithm, we need to solve a linear constrained optimization problem.
-The problem is not difficult, because we can solve it by alternatively solving the linear least squares problem\footnote{Strictly speaking, we cannot rule out the possibility that the values of $\left(f_{n-m_{n}},\cdots,f_{n}\right)$ are close to collinear, and the matrix $\left(\mathcal{F}_{n}^{T}\mathcal{F}_{n}\right)$ is close to singular.
+In Step 3(c) of the algorithm, we must solve a linear constrained optimization problem.
+The problem can be easily solved by alternatively solving the linear least squares problem\footnote{Strictly speaking, we cannot rule out the possibility that the values of $\left(f_{n-m_{n}},\cdots,f_{n}\right)$ are close to collinear, and the matrix $\left(\mathcal{F}_{n}^{T}\mathcal{F}_{n}\right)$ is close to singular.
 In that case, we choose one of $\theta$ minimizing $\left\Vert \sum_{l=0}^{m_{n}}\theta_{l}^{(n)}f_{n-l}\right\Vert _{2}^{2}$.
-In the numerical experiments in Section \ref{sec:Numerical-Experiments}, using the mldivide function suppressing any warnings on singular matrices in MATLAB and the lstsq function in numpy package in Python works well.} described in the note of Algorithm \ref{alg:Anderson-algorithm}.
+In the numerical experiments in Section \ref{sec:Numerical-Experiments}, using the mldivide function suppressing any warnings on singular matrices in MATLAB and the lstsq function in numpy package in Python works well.} outlined in the note of Algorithm \ref{alg:Anderson-algorithm}.